 - Local Gravatar: It downloads and saves Gravatar images on your web server to speed up your site.
 And minimize external requests.

-3. Automated CSS Optimization
+3. CSS and JavaScript Optimization

-There are a lot of factors that make a WordPress site challenging to optimize, and CSS is one of them.
-Most cache plugins don’t optimize CSS correctly and cause websites to crash.
-However, FlyingPress CSS sets are safe, will not cause your site to crash, and include some clever methods for CSS optimization.
+Most cache plugins don’t optimize CSS/JavaScript correctly and cause websites to crash.
+However, FP CSS/JS settings are safe, will not cause your site to crash, and include some clever methods.

 Remove empty spaces and comments and reduce property values to make CSS files smaller.
 Thanks to this safe CSS refinement feature, any site won’t crash.
+It optimizes standard JS to reduce file size by removing white spaces, and lengths.

 Unused CSS: